hbc/HBC_master/training/index.md

 We are excited to announce a *new workshop series* called **"Current Topics in Bioinformatics"**.

 Each of these **2 to 3 hour**, **hands-on** workshops are freestanding, but some of them will have prerequisites.
 They will be held **monthly** in the Longwood Medical Area at either HSPH or HMS.
+Please **bring a laptop with [R](http://lib.stat.cmu.edu/R/CRAN/) and [RStudio](https://www.rstudio.com/products/rstudio/download/#download) installed** to be able to follow along in class.
 The workshops are first-come-first-served and there is no registration process, so we encourage you to be punctual!

-Please find the list of upcoming workshops in this new series and their descriptions below.
-We encourage you to bring a laptop with [R](http://lib.stat.cmu.edu/R/CRAN/) and [RStudio](https://www.rstudio.com/products/rstudio/download/#download) installed to be able to follow along in class.
+Please find the list of upcoming workshops in this new series and their descriptions below:

 | Lessons | Date |   Timing   | Location | Prerequisites |
 |:----------|:----------:|:---------:|:----------:|:----------:|